geog3540/igarza/README.md

-Isabella Garza's Geovisualization Portfolio for GEOG 3540
+Isabella Garza's Geovisualization Portfolio for GEOG 3540 lets see what this does